josiwonder/alx-system_engineering-devops/0x00-shell_basics/README.md

-task 0: a script to print a directory current/ working path => pwd
+Task 0 script for printing working directory => pwd Task 1 script for listing content of the current working directory => ls